netarchivesuite/solrwayback/README.md

 Storing the index on a SSD drive is required to reach acceptable performance for searches.
 For collections larger than this limit Solr Cloud is required instead of the stand alone Solr that comes with the SolrWayback Bundle.
+See the [Extended Solr guide](src/bundle/solr/SOLR.md) for a Solr 9 Cloud setup that uses the webarchive-discovery Solr configuration to create the collection.
 A more advanced distributed indexing flow can be handled by the archon/arctika index workflow.
 See: https://github.com/netarchivesuite/netsearch